What is the Refractory Period in Sex

 Refractory Period by Sex and Age?

-A man can’t get an erection during the refractory time.
-This kind of reaction is called a physiological refractory period, and it means that a person can’t have sex again because their body won’t let them.
-There are no set numbers in this case.
-It varies a lot from person to person, depending on things like their general health, their libido, and what they eat.
+A man is physically incapable of getting an erection during the refractory time.
+This type of reaction is known as a physiological refractory period, and it effectively means that a person can’t have sex again because their body doesn’t want them to.
+In this case, there is no fixed number.
+It ranges anywhere from a lot to not much, based on factors like overall health, sex drive and diet.

-Many women, unlike most men, can have more than one orgasm, which suggests that they don’t usually have a natural refractory period.
-Also, a woman’s genitalia may stay moist after sexual activity, even if she no longer feels excited, which makes it easier to have another sexual encounter.
+Most women, unlike most men, are capable of having more than one orgasm, which suggests they don’t tend to have a naturally occurring refractory period.
+Additionally, a woman’s genitals may maintain moisture after sexual activity, even if she no longer is aroused – and therefore “ready” to have another sex act.

 Keep reading: Sexologist in Kitchener